 The images are calibrated to provide the real-life position of each pixel and this calibration information is stored together with the images so it can be used during future inspections.
 By using the associated analysis software, distances, and sizes of defects on the fuel can be measured in the captured images.
 The software also enables the user to change the color balance of the images and look at two successive images together.
 There are also features to resave an image and to easily save information about the position of a defect together with a related comment.
 The bulk of the visual inspection can thus be performed outside the hot cell, greatly reducing the bottleneck effect of the in-cell inspection.

 The new inspection system does not only secure the continued operation, but Studsvik’s measurement capacity is also significantly increased since many of the new system features are automated.
 One key aspect is that the inspection of a fuel segment is substantially faster than before, increasing the utilization of the hot cell.
 For instance, the time to carefully image a one-meter fuel segment has been reduced from several hours to about 30 minutes.
 The inspection system can also be operated remotely which improved the ergonomics for the operator.
 Additionally, both the inspection system and the translation stage can now be serviced without entering the hot cell, a great improvement since no shut down of the hot cells are needed during system maintenance.

 - Fast, automatic inspection of the whole rod.

 - Automatic measurements of the diameter along the rod.

 - Automatic stitching of images along a rod.

 - Remote supervision and control.

-- Data storage of image information, such as resolution, position and thickness profile.
+- Data storage of image information, such as resolution, position, and diameter profile.

 - Offline inspection of stored images.